referrerpolicy=no-referrer-when-downgrade

 //! previous blocks, this means that a node must always maintain support for the old host functions.

-//!
-This also implies that adding a new host function is a big commitment and should be done with
+//! **This implies that adding a new host function is a big commitment and should be done with

 //! care**.
 This is why, for example, adding a new host function to Polkadot always requires an RFC.